nextjen-ai/nextjen-ai.github.io/README.md

 - Created organized favicon folder with documentation
 - Added favicon to both main site and wedding page layouts
 - See `favicon/README.md` for detailed technical documentation

+### Paintings Page (July 2025)
+- Added a new Paintings gallery page (`/paintings/`) showcasing original oil paintings
+- Features a responsive grid with both landscape and portrait images
+- Each painting displays title, medium, and availability (e.g., "SOLD", "available")
+- Lake painting is displayed in portrait orientation, others in landscape
+- Navigation menu updated to include "Paintings" as the rightmost option

 ### General Updates
 - Optimized hero image sizing (70% on desktop, 100% on mobile)